rahil1303/PACSHAP-FeatureGraph/archived_notebooks/readme.md

 ## 📚 Archived Reference Notebooks
+This folder contains reference notebooks from the original research implementation associated with the paper "Data minimization for GDPR compliance in machine learning models" by Goldsteen et al. (2022).
+The original source code is publicly available at ElsevierSoftwareX/SOFTX-D-22-00422.

 ### 📖 Description
 These notebooks were originally referenced in the research paper's codebase and serve as a historical reference for the implementation described in the paper.
 The original datasets, codebase, and dependencies are no longer actively maintained or updated.

 ### 🚧 Status
 - ⚠️ **Code outdated:** Does not run as-is due to deprecated functions and structural changes in the main library and external dependencies.